gltdevlop/InstagramNoteIntegration/README.md

 trust, but it's not a virus.
 Authorize the folder you'll put your app in (because when it updates it re-downloads the exe) in your antivirus exclusion or disable your antivirus (not recommanded) in order to work if detected as false positive.**

-Download the Installer.msi oh https://edl360.fr
+Download the Installer.msi on https://edl360.fr
 Start the Installer and install the app.

 **You're all set !**